Engin-Boot/no-oggy-in-java-Harshis517/README.md

 This program intends to remove strings containing 'oggy' from a list of strings.

-Because I dont like cockroaches.
+Because I don't like cockroaches.

 ## Method